 SANAA worked with the Australian firm Architectus who are the executive architect, and a broader consultant team on the design of the Sydney Modern Project.

 How did you choose the architects?

-The Gallery undertook an invitation-only design competition endorsed by the Australian Institute of Architects and the Australian Institute of Landscape Architects.
-Twelve renowned Australian and international architectural practices submitted design ideas and following an anonymous judging process, five finalists were selected to proceed to the final design stage.
-The international competition jury unanimously selected SANAA as the preferred design architects.
+The Gallery undertook an invitation-only two-stage design competition in 2014 endorsed by the Australian Institute of Architects and the Australian Institute of Landscape Architects.
+Twelve renowned Australian and international architectural practices submitted design ideas as part of stage one and following an anonymous judging process, five finalists were selected to proceed to the second and final design stage.
+The competition jury unanimously selected SANAA as the preferred design architects in 2015.

 How will you protect the Gallery’s heritage and green space around the site?